This is the most important research piece you will ever read, bar none. But you have to finish it to understand why. So, I will get on with the show.

 As we ordered dessert, Ray launched into another stream of random thoughts.
 I asked for Morton’s exquisite double chocolate mousse.
 Ray had another handful of supplements.
 Yep, Mr. Cheap Date.

 The number of college students has grown from 50,000 to 12 million since the 1870s.
-A poor uneducated kid with a cell phone has more access to accurate information than the president of the United States did 15 years ago.
+A kid in Africa with a cell phone has more access to accurate information than the president of the United States did 15 years ago.

 The great superpower, the Soviet Union, was wiped out by a few fax machines distributing information in 1991.